trioderegion/dnd5e-helpers/README.md

 ![Cover Calculation](.github/los_calc.gif)

 ### Cover Application
-- When a user triggers a cover calculations (with an optional hotkey held) the result of that cover calculation can be applied to the token
-- Manual setting adds chat buttons to click to cycle between different cover effects
+- Manual setting adds chat buttons to click to cycle between different cover effects.
-- Automatic will automatically apply the relevant effect but still generate the chat message for manual adjustment
+- Automatic will automatically apply the relevant effect but still generate the chat message for manual adjustment.
 - This cover bonus is applied onto the *targeter* not the target and is a -2,-5,-40 negative for any attack rolls.
-- The cover bonus to Dexerity saves are not dealt with
+- The cover bonus to Dexerity saves are not dealt with.
+- A new special trait has been added to indicate if the actor should ignore cover (e.g. Sharpshooter or Spell Sniper)
-- A flag of `"dnd5e", "helpersIgnoreCover"` will flags the token as ignoring cover, for use with Spell Sniper or Sharpshooter ( will also remove melee cover effects ).
+- Alternatively, a flag of `"dnd5e", "helpersIgnoreCover"` will flags the token as ignoring cover, for use with Spell Sniper or Sharpshooter ( will also remove melee cover effects ).
+-
 ![Cover Report](.github/cover-report.webp)

 ### Auto Proficiency Detection